Praveen0095/Financial-Market-News-Sentiment-Analysis/README.md

 ```
  **Importing Libraries:** The necessary libraries such as `pandas` for data manipulation, `TextBlob` for sentiment analysis, and `matplotlib` & `seaborn` for visualization are imported.

+**Load the Dataset:** The dataset is loaded into a pandas DataFrame.

 ```python
 # Step 2: Load the Dataset
 API_KEY = "API_KEY" //GET API